 By 2022, ECSU will improve its five-year graduation rate from any accredited institution to 42.9%.
 This is an improvement over a base of 36.5% for ECSU’s 2010 cohort.

-From Elizabeth City State University: Elizabeth City State University is fully committed to the success of our students.
+From Elizabeth City State University: ECSU is fully committed to the success of our students.
 The university recently addressed two factors that impact timely degree completion: degree credit hour requirements and academic advising.
-In fall 2017, the university approved a reduction of degree credit hour requirements from 124-128 to 120 credit hours which helps students graduate sooner and saves on tuition costs.
+In fall 2017, the university approved a reduction of degree credit hour requirements from 124-128 to 120 credit hours, which helps students graduate sooner and save on tuition costs.
 In addition, the university implemented the 15-to-Finish initiative, which encourages students to enroll in 15 credit hours each semester so that they can complete their degrees in four years.
 The sooner the students earn their degrees, the sooner they are able to enter the workforce.
-To further support this goal, the university has invested resources to facilitate degree completion, which include professional advisors and technology to assist in academic advising processes such as degree auditing (a comprehensive academic advising solution to help students graduate on time) and early alert warnings.
+To further support this goal, the university has invested in resources to facilitate degree completion, which include professional advisors for first year students and technology to assist in academic advising processes such as degree auditing (a comprehensive academic advising solution to help students graduate on time) and early alert warnings.